beast-dev/doc/tutorials/workshop_figtree/workshop_figtree.md

 In this tutorial, we will investigate the cross-country movement of the Ebola virus in West Africa.
 In the `Tree` menu, select the “Country” attribute using `Annotated nodes from tips`.

 ### Tree Layouts
 The `Layout` sidebar menu on the left allows the user to select three layout options: rectangular, polar, and radial format trees.
 Polar layouts (or circle trees) use polar coordinates.
 The vertical dimension is now the angle of the circle and the horizontal dimension is the distance from the centre point.
 These tree formats are often used to make a big visual impact in papers but generally have reduced readability - it is difficult to compare how far nodes are from the centre.
 They are best avoided.
 Radial layouts are not commonly used and are more appropriate when the rooting of the tree is not known.
 This format tends to clump closely related sequences together making their precise relationships difficult to see.
-We strongly recommend the tutorial <a href=\"https://artic.network/how-to-read-a-tree.html\"> How to read a phylogenetic tree</a> that will guide you on how to interpret your phylogenetic tree in a rectangular format.
+We strongly recommend the tutorial [How to read a phylogenetic tree](https://artic.network/how-to-read-a-tree.html) that will guide you on how to interpret your phylogenetic tree in a rectangular format.

 Other options on the `Layout` sidebar menu include to `Zoom` in particular clades, and `Expansion`, particularly useful for zooming in on larger trees.
 You can also use the option `Align Tip Labels` to improve clarity.